Flashing a new IOS onto a Cisco switch or router

 Posted by

-This tutorial will guide you through flashing a new IOS onto a CiscoWikipedia: Cisco Systems, Inc., (using the trademark Cisco), is an American multinational digital communications technology conglomerate corporation headquartered in San Jose, California.
-Cisco develops, manufac... switchWikipedia: A network switch (also called switching hub, bridging hub, and, by the IEEE, MAC bridge[1]) is networking hardware that connects devices on a computer network by using packet switching to receive and ... or routerWikipedia: A router[a] is a computer[2][3][4][5] and a networking device that forwards data packets between computer networks.[6][7]
-Routers perform the traffic directing functions between networks and on the gl....
+This tutorial will guide you through flashing a new IOS onto a CiscoWikipedia: Cisco Systems, Inc. (using the trademark Cisco) is an American multinational digital communications technology conglomerate corporation headquartered in San Jose, California.
+Cisco develops, manufactu... switchWikipedia: A network switch (also called switching hub, bridging hub, Ethernet switch, and, by the IEEE, MAC bridge[1]) is networking hardware that connects devices on a computer network by using packet switchin... or routerWikipedia: A router[a] is a computer and networking device that forwards data packets between computer networks, including internetworks such as the global Internet.[2][3][4] .

 Cisco devices use IOS images which are typically in .bin (binary) format.
 The device will download the image of your choice from a TFTPWikipedia: Trivial File Transfer Protocol (TFTP) is a simple lockstep File Transfer Protocol which allows a client to get a file from or put a file onto a remote host.
 One of its primary uses is in the early sta... server and write it to its internal flash memory.
 Once you have obtained your new IOS image, you will need to set up a TFTP server on a networked PC.
 A good free TFTP server for Windows can be obtained from http://tftpd32.jounin.net/.